Daniel166590/Daniel-Powers-Portfolio/README.md

 Hi, I’m Daniel Powers — a Computer Science undergraduate at Middle Tennessee State University (MTSU), graduating in Summer 2025 with a minor in Engineering Technology and Audio Production.

-I'm passionate about applying the knowledge gained through my Computer Science Major towards embedded systems, robotics, and designing intelligent hardware-software systems that solve real-world problems.
-I’m currently applying to the MS in Computer Engineering program at the University of Tennessee, Knoxville (UTK), with the goal of contributing to sustainable, human-centered technologies.
+I'm passionate about applying the knowledge gained through my Computer Science Major to embedded systems, robotics, and designing intelligent hardware-software systems that solve real-world problems.
+I’m pursuing an MS in Computer Engineering at the University of Tennessee, Knoxville (UTK), hoping to contribute to sustainable, human-centered technologies and further bridge my knowledge of hardware-software integration.

 ---